TITLE 77: PUBLIC HEALTH

 "Public place" means any place where an individual could reasonably be expected to be observed by others, including all parts of buildings owned in whole or in part or leased by the State or a unit of local government.
 A "public place" does not include health care facilities, as defined in this Part, or private residences unless the private residence is used to provide child care, foster care or other similar social service care on the premises.

-"Qualifying patient" means a person who has been diagnosed by a physician as having a debilitating medical condition.
+"Qualifying patient" means a person who has been diagnosed by a certifying health care professional as having a debilitating medical condition.
 (Section 10(t) of the Act)

 "Reasonable amount" means less than 2,000 grams of cannabis for any conviction that occurred in the past 10 years or any amount of cannabis if the felony in the jurisdiction where the conviction occurred has been reclassified as a misdemeanor or petty offense since the time of the conviction.